 From solar-powered rain to the UAE's first-ever opera, this is ExpatWoman's guide on what not to miss at the greatest show on Earth!

-And we're getting more and more sneak peeks into some of the art, technology, music, gastronomy, and sustainability projects we can expect from the event.
+And there's a ton of art, technology, music, gastronomy, and sustainability projects to explore at the event.

-From Friday 1st October, 2021 to Thursday 31st March, 2022 – visitors from both the UAE and beyond will soon marvel at amazing sights.
+From Friday 1st October, 2021 to Thursday 31st March, 2022 – visitors from both the UAE and beyond can expect a lot for their itinerary.

 To help you plan your visit, bookmark this page!
 From the world's first rope-less elevator to robots playing Beethoven classics, ExpatWoman will take you through some of the coolest Expo 2020 sights and experiences that will truly wow you.